Bright and photostable single-photon emitter in silicon carbide: Introduction

-The population of the phonon side band (PSB), expressed in Eq. \ref{eq:DW} by the Debye-Waller factor ($DWF$), can be estimated with the ratio of the ZPL PL emission, $I_{ZPL}$, relative to the total PL emission, $I_{TOT}=I_{ZPL}+I_{PSB}$, the combination of the ZPL PL emission with the phonon broadened PL, $I_{PSB}$.
-The $DWF$ is calculated by separately fitting the zero phonon line and phonon side band (PSB) peaks with Lorentzian fit functions (Igor Pro$\textsuperscript{TM}$ 6.36).
+The population of the phonon sideband (PSB), expressed in Eq.~\ref{eq:DW} by the Debye-Waller factor (DWF), can be estimated with the ratio of the ZPL PL emission, $I_{\rm ZPL}$, relative to the total PL emission, $I_{\rm TOT}=I_{\rm ZPL}+I_{\rm PSB}$, which is the combination of the ZPL PL emission and the phonon-broadened PL, $I_{\rm PSB}$.
+The DWF is calculated by separately fitting the ZPL and PSB peaks with Gaussian fit functions:

-At cryogenic temperatures we determine for E$_1$ a $DWF$ of 33$~\pm 1~$\%.
-NV color centers yield a $DWF$ of only about $3~$\% \cite{2006.PRB.Manson.NV_model} but the silicon-vacancy center in diamonds has a $DWF$ of more than $70~$\% \cite{2011.NJP.Zaitsev.SiVDWF}.
-A higher $DWF$ is preferential to achieve better single photon emission characteristics \cite{2008.MatTod.Prawer.DWF} and could be directly enhanced via coupling to an optical cavity \cite{DStruc}.
+At cryogenic temperatures we determine for E$_1$ a DWF of 33$~\pm 1~$\%.
+NV color centers yield a DWF of only about $3~$\%~\cite{2006.PRB.Manson.NV_model} but the silicon-vacancy center in diamonds has a DWF of more than $70~$\%~\cite{2011.NJP.Zaitsev.SiVDWF}.
+A higher DWF is preferred for achieving better single-photon emission characteristics~\cite{2008.MatTod.Prawer.DWF}, and could be directly enhanced via coupling to an optical cavity~\cite{DStruc}.